What are leadership traits?

 2. Drive and influence

-These traits shape how leaders assert themselves, bring momentum to situations, and influence direction and results.
+These traits shape how leaders assert themselves, build momentum, and influence direction and results.

 Reflects how strongly a leader initiates, directs, and asserts their views in discussions and decisions. - Competitiveness: Unconcerned for winning ↔ Driven to win